Software Technology (ST)

 Q4 (2B)

-This schedule is a variant of the "Usual Research Orientation Schedule" above in which the student does an internship.
+This schedule is a variant of the "Common Research Orientation Schedule" above in which the student does an internship.
 Because of the overlap of learning objectives, taking the course "Industrial Software Engineering project (ISEP)" is not allowed.
 Therefore, indeed all valid schedules with an internship follow the research orientation.
 In addition, the Final Project must be performed within the UT, at another university, or a research institute, but not also at an external company (exceptions to the composition of the programme can be approved by the Examination Board).

 The internship is a fulltime activity of 14 weeks (plus when necessary 2 weeks in case of unforeseen circumstances).
 It usually takes place at the beginning of the second year.
 After finishing the internship, the students starts the graduation phase (Research Topics and Final Project) for usually 28 weeks (maximally 30 weeks).